PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 	./make.sh rootfs

-The script will ask for root permissions after downloading the packages to allow it to chroot into the new filesystem in order to change the root password.
+The script will ask for root permissions after downloading the packages to allow it to chroot into the new file system in order to change the root password.

 Note: if kernel modules and Open MPI are required, these should be built separately before the root file system.